csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial.md

 ```
 You have now successfully moved your data to scratch area and can start performing actual analysis using batch job scripts which you will learn in-depth in a different module.

+💡 Hint: You can use your folder in scratch for the rest of the tutorials.
+Save the path in alias or somewhere.